Interested in a Masters or Doctoral Degree?

 Many of our faculty prefer blended courses, where the Seminar and Transformational Art are integrated into a continuum throughout the day.
 What remains a constant commitment is a full immersion of inner and outer, left and right hemispheric learning, physical and emotional, intellectual and creative—all these aspects are accentuated at various times during the Intensive so that the over-all learning is deeper, more durable, and more holistically transformational.
 One or more Intensives are generally held each month year around.
 Students are referred to the Class Schedule for detailed information about Intensive dates and venues.

-Each student at Wisdom University is required to take three “core” courses.
+Each student at The Wisdom School of Graduate Studies is required to take three “core” courses.
 Each doctoral student is required to take an additional course in “Doctoral Writing and Research Methods” as they prepare for writing their dissertations.
 In selecting which courses are required for all students, we use the metaphor of an archer drawing back a bow.
 The farther the bow is drawn back, the farther the arrow will fly forward.
 In this spirit, our core courses accentuate the depth of wisdom as it emerged from deep antiquity.
 We want each student to go back as deeply as they can so that they can interface with the contemporary world from a solid grounding in the ancient traditions and in a manner that is catalytic to personal transformation, which is the goal of all the mystics and the wisdom traditions.